Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

-Here $I_{b}$ is the twisted centralizer of $\tilde b$ in $\mG(\mO_L)$, which is an Iwahori subgroup of $J_b(F)$.
-Then there is a simplicial diagram similar to \eqref{E: G(F)} associated to the groupoid $[*/I_b]\times_{[*/J_b(F)]}[*/I_b]\rightrightarrows[*/I_b]$ with a closed embedding into \eqref{E: mer Sht}.
+Here $I_{b}$ is the twisted centralizer of $\tilde b$ in $\mG(\mO_{\breve F})$, which is an Iwahori subgroup of $G_b(F)$.
+Then there is a simplicial diagram similar to \eqref{E: G(F)} associated to the groupoid $[*/I_b]\times_{[*/G_b(F)]}[*/I_b]\rightrightarrows[*/I_b]$ with a closed embedding into \eqref{E: mer Sht}.
 This gives us the embedding $i_{b,!}$ in \eqref{E: emb Jb} as promised.

-\begin{rmk} The optimal guess would be the category $D(\Bun_G,k)$ defined by Fargues-Scholze and $\Shv(\frakB(G),k)$ outlined above are equivalent.
-A striking feature is in the above two interpretations of $B(G)$, the partial order on $B(G)$ gets reversed. \end{rmk}
+\begin{remark} The optimal guess would be the category $D(\Bun_G,\Lambda)$ defined by Fargues-Scholze and $\Shv(\frakB(G),\Lambda)$ outlined above are equivalent.
+A striking feature is in the above two interpretations of $B(G)$, the partial order on $B(G)$ gets reversed. \end{remark}

-\begin{rmk} As mentioned in \cite{Z18}, exactly the same construction allows one to define and study the category of sheaves on the adjoint quotient space $LG/\Ad LG$. \end{rmk}
+\begin{remark} As mentioned in \cite{Z18}, exactly the same construction allows one to define and study the category of sheaves on the adjoint quotient space $LG/\Ad LG$. \end{remark}